Day in the life of solar geek Bernard Preston is about using the sun's energy to our own advantage.

 Every day in the life of solar geek Bernard Preston, he starts with three cups of tea, a pot of filter coffee and then we enjoy a hot breakfast, so it's not long before I have an onion frying in butter on the portable induction stove; that's a must whether you are going solar or not.
 It works faster than gas and uses less than half the electricity of a conventional spiral plate.

 In another few minutes I'll be adding the makings for eggs Florentine; a must if you lack energy, are concerned about your cholesterol, or are banting.
-That's the easiest way to lose weight.
+That's the easiest way to lose weight by the way.
 Type it into the search engine below.

-The induction stove is a must for every family; shop around and you can find them for around $30; that's what ours cost from Aldi in Holland.
+The induction stove is a must for every family; shop around and you can find them for about $30; that's what ours cost from Aldi in Holland.

 And of course, the toaster too works on solar energy; it draws quite a lot of current but only for a short time.